 The search team contacts prospective candidates to determine whether they meet the primary requirements of the role and gathers details on the candidate’s motivations — what it would take for that candidate to make a move to a new company.
-The search team reviews the list of qualified, interested prospects to determine whether more research is necessary or whether it is time to schedule in-depth interviews.
+The search team reviews the list of qualified, interested prospects to determine whether more research is necessary or if it is time to schedule in-depth interviews.

-Interviewing and Pre-referencing Top Prospects
+Step 8: Interviewing and Pre-referencing Top Prospects

-The search consultant interviews and evaluates top prospective candidates in a deep-dive interview that steps through the career history.
-The executive search partner evaluates the candidate against the candidate specification through in-depth, in-person or video-conference interviews.
+The search consultant interviews and evaluates top prospective candidates in a deep-dive interview that steps through the candidate’s career history.
+The executive search partner evaluates the candidate against the candidate specification through in-depth, in-person, or video-conference interviews.
 Taking great care not to jeopardize candidate confidentiality, search firms pre-reference candidates whenever possible to verify past performance and essential soft skills.
 Those who are not a fit are closed out.

-Writing Candidate Profile
+Step 9: Writing Candidate Profile

-Presenting Candidates and Tracking Progress
+Step 10: Presenting Candidates and Tracking Progress

 The search firm presents candidates at regular progress meetings.
 Working closely with the client, the list is refined to a slate of 3 to 6 strong contenders for the client to meet.
 Client-candidate meetings are then scheduled.

-Scheduling Client Interviews
+Step 11: Scheduling Client Interviews

 Client interviews of the candidates scheduled to winnow selection down the two or three finalists.
 Those that are eliminated are closed out.